tiffanimarlowe/project_template/README.md

    - Yes, they can and it is dependant on the number of orders the systems is prepared for.

-In the next simulation runs, we will change the speed and shorten the charging times of the batteries, as this is currently the limiting factor on usage.
+In the next simulation runs, we will change the speed (in the images below as: "fast") and shorten the charging times of the batteries ("charge"), as this is currently the limiting factor on usage.
+Lastly, both changes/improvements will be implemented ("both") and analyzed

-First, the speed will be adapted to 60 mph (88ft/sec, 29m/sec).
+- "fast": the speed will be adapted to 60 mph (88ft/sec, 29m/sec).
 Modern drones can achive that speed and are foreseen to be faster, depending on the type of drones.
+- "charge": the charging time will be reduced by 1/3, so now a full charge can be done within 60 minutes (instead of 90 minutes).
+- "both": both above described improvements are being implemented into the drone simulation.

-Otherwise, all other values will remain as above to be able to compare the impact of the changes.
+Otherwise, all other values (houses, number of drones, ...) will remain as above to be able to compare the impact of the changes.

 #### Results: